telemachus/notes/lua/programming-in-lua-2nd-ed/programming-in-lua-2nd-ed.md

 The expression `{...}` creates a table with all the arguments passed to the call.
 You can also use multiple assignment with `...`.
 E.g., `local a, b, c = ...`.
-Here's an example of where varargs come in handy.
+Here's an example where varargs come in handy.

 ```lua
 function fwrite(fmt, ...)